“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 A standalone web page distinct from your main website that has been designed for a single focused objective.
 Your landing page should have no navigation or other distractions.
 This is to limit the options available to your visitors, helping to guide them toward your intended conversion goal.

-A two sentence message that tells people what your business is, how they will benefit from it, and how it is different than others.
+A two sentence message that tells people what your product, service, or business is, how they will benefit from it, and how it is different than others.
 It is typically not used verbatim in marketing materials, but rather as a guide for crafting various types of messaging (e.g., tagline, slogan, cocktail party answer, etc).

 An LFPS takes the following form: